3i-Members/member-insights-processor/config/system_prompts/structured_insight.md

 6. **Maintain Format**: Strictly adhere to the markdown formatting within JSON structure
 7. **No Assumptions**: Only add information explicitly supported by the new data
 8. **Return Unchanged When Appropriate**: It's perfectly acceptable to return the input unchanged if the new data adds no value
-9. **INDIVIDUAL CITATION SUB-BULLETS REQUIRED**: Every bullet point must have individual citation sub-bullets with \[logged\_date,eni\_id] format showing source data and time relevance.
+9. **INDIVIDUAL CITATION SUB-BULLETS REQUIRED**: Every bullet point must have individual citation sub-bullets with [logged_date,eni_id,source_type] format showing source data, its type, and time relevance.

 ---